SEB-Core/mongoose-recipes/README.md

 No separate controller is needed in this case since it's a simple render route.

-After our user signs in, let's redirect them to their profile page which we'll set up later.
+After your user signs in, let's redirect them to their profile page which you'll set up later.

-In `authController.js`, in our `signInUser` controller, replace the `res.send` with this:
+In `authController.js`, in your `signInUser` controller, replace the `res.send` with this:

 ```js
 res.redirect(`/users/${user._id}`)
 ```

-This won't work yet, but we'll set it up soon.
+This won't work yet, but you'll set it up soon.

 [📖 Back to Top](#-table-of-contents)